 have renormalisation constants $Z_{\phi}^{ab}$ and $Z_{\psi}^{ij}$ that are symmetric under $(a\leftrightarrow b)$ and $(i\leftrightarrow j)$, respectively, and fixed by the renormalisation of two-point functions.
 However, there is an ambiguity in defining the field strength tensors $\sqrt{Z}_{\phi,\psi}$ such that $Z_{\phi,\psi} = \sqrt{Z}_{\phi,\psi} \cdot \sqrt{Z}_{\phi,\psi}$, which is related to their antisymmetric part.
 This ambiguity has also been encountered in four dimensional theories, see, e.g.~\cite{Bednyakov:2012en,Fortin:2012hn,Herren:2017uxn,Steudtner:2024teg,Steudtner:2025blh}.

 The ambiguity leads to subtleties in theories with hidden flavour symmetries.
 Such kind of QFTs contain several scalars or fermions that have identical quantum numbers, yet do not transform together under a global symmetry.
 In this case a rotation among the fields is encoded in the theory, but involves a redefinition of couplings.
-As a result, fixed points in these couplings do not possess conformal symmetry.
+As a result, zeros in the RGEs of these couplings do not indicate fixed points with conformal symmetry.
 Instead, $\beta$-functions require a shift proportional to antisymmetric leg corrections in order to preserve conformality~\cite{Fortin:2012hn,Herren:2021yur,Pannell:2025ajf}.
 In four dimensions, such corrections start occurring from three-loop order.
 We eventually expect the same phenomena to also occur in three dimensions, though they are still absent at four loops.